-7.16.9 Adjustment Factors for Peg Connections
+C3.4.9 Adjustment Factors for Peg Connections

-7.16.9.1 The applicability of the various adjustment factors to peg connections has not been satisfactorily determined.
-Some research on the duration of load effects has been conducted (see Reference 3) and it appears that duration of load has no discernable effect on connection capacity.
-Nevertheless, use of the load duration factor $C_D$ is permitted until its applicability is resolved.
+The applicability of the various adjustment factors to peg connections has not been satisfactorily determined.
+Some research on the duration of load effects has been conducted (see Ref.
+22) and it appears that duration of load has no discernable effect on connection capacity.
+Nevertheless, use of the load duration factor C_D is permitted until its applicability is resolved.
 The flexibility of wood pegs might be sufficient to permit transverse shrinkage strains to develop without causing splitting of timbers.
-Hence, this flexibility could render the wet service factor inapplicable for joints assembled from unseasoned timber that seasons naturally in service.
+Hence, this flexibility could eliminate the applicability of the wet service factor for joints assembled from unseasoned timber that seasons naturally in service.
+Even if transverse shrinkage cracks were to develop in the tenoned member, the tenon in such connections is typically confined within the mortise such that spreading of the tenon is restrained.
+Also, the pegs are of sufficient diameter that the shear planes in the relish are little affected by a shrinkage crack, and so the connection retains both strength and ductility.